abhranilsingharoy-cloud/abhranilsingharoy-cloud/README.md

 - 🌍 Contributor at **Hacktoberfest 2025** — actively contributing to open source projects.
 - 🧩 Learning and building in **Web Development** and **AI/ML**.
 - 🔭 Exploring new technologies to sharpen my **problem-solving and development skills**.
-- ♟️ Strengthening skills in (Python, Java, C++, C#, JS, Html, TensorFlow, PyTorch, DSA and programming.
+- ♟️ Strengthening skills in (Python, Java, C++, C#, JS, Html, TensorFlow, PyTorch, DSA and programming).
 ---

 ## 🏅 Hacktoberfest Stats